 "Local sustainably produced food is important.
 We have found that we and our CSA members have a better experience knowing where their food comes from . . . customers trust what I tell them and so I do what I say I am doing."

 Gravel Springs Farms offers small and large produce shares that go for 21 weeks.
 In addition to produce, one can also purchase grass-based and pasture-raised meats from a partner farm.
 Once one purchases a meat or produce share, Gravel Springs offers add-ons such as apples, peaches, eggs, and cut flowers.
-Be sure to sign up today--May 1 is the last day to register!

 --Kellie Rogers; Photo courtesy of Paul Sorenson